 – Consistent lighting.
 Mini LED-lit studios, for it not to recognize any other points around the object.

 – Consistent void.
 Black matt blanket and clear focus, again, for it not to recognize any other points around the object.
+Check how Andrew Sink creates a void background to 3D capture an apple by using photogrammetry and Agisoft Metashape software.

 So basically, in both cases above, there are attempts to trick the photogrammetry software into believing that we are actually going around capturing the object.